sagrawalx/teaching/wi24_math106/reflect.md

     In case you haven't heard the terms "fixed mindset" or "growth mindset" before, here's a quick summary.
 A person has *fixed mindset* in an area if they believe their intelligence or abilities in that area are fixed traits that cannot change.
 Characteristics of having a fixed mindset include: avoiding challenges, giving up easily, ignoring useful criticism, feeling threatened by others, etc. In contrast, a *growth mindset* is the belief that your intelligence and abilities in that area can grow with time, effort, and persistence.
 Characteristics of a having a growth mindset include: embracing challenges, persisting through obstacles, learning from feedback, feeling inspired by others' successes, etc.

 * If you feel that you tend towards having a fixed mindset in math, what is another area in which you feel that you have a growth mindset?
 How do the feelings you associate with engaging in that activity differ from the feelings you associate with engaging with math?
 What experiences do you think led you to have a growth mindset in that other area?
-How do you think you might work on transfering that growth mindset to math?
+How do you think you might work on transferring that growth mindset to math?

 * How does math as a whole, or this math class in particular, fit into your life?
 How does it contribute towards your goals, towards making you who you want to be?
 Even if you don't intend to pursue math as career, in what ways do you expect to grow as a person by studying math broadly, or by studying the content of this course more specifically?